 This is a speaking valve.

 A speaking valve can help with speaking.
 Air changes from going in and out through the tracheostomy tube.
 Instead, air goes into the valve and then when breathing out, the air is directed up through the mouth or nose.
 This allows Trachie-O to talk better!
 Not everyone with a tracheostomy tube can use a speaking valve.
-A clinician who is an expert can help determine if a speaking valve can be used.
+A clinician, such as a speech-language pathologist, who is an expert can help determine if a speaking valve can be used.